Sitting Bull: Red Cloud's War

-From 1866 to 1868, Red Cloud, a leader of the Oglala Lakota, fought against U.S. forces, attacking their forts in an effort to keep control of the Powder River Country of Montana.
-In support of Red Cloud, Sitting Bull led numerous war parties against Fort Berthold, Fort Stevenson and Fort Buford and their environs from 1865 through 1868.
+From 1866 to 1868, Red Cloud, a leader of the Oglala Lakota, fought against U.S. forces, attacking their forts in an effort to keep control of the Powder River Country in present-day Montana.
+In support of Red Cloud, Sitting Bull led numerous war parties against Fort Berthold, Fort Stevenson, and Fort Buford and their allies from 1865 to 1868.
 The uprising has come to be known as Red Cloud's War.

 By early 1868, the U.S. government desired a peaceful settlement to the conflict.
 It agreed to Red Cloud's demands that the U.S. abandon Forts Phil Kearny and C.F.
 Smith.
-Gall of the Hunkpapa (among other representatives of the Hunkpapa, Blackfeet and Yankton Dakota) signed a form of the Treaty of Fort Laramie on July 2, 1868 at Fort Rice (near Bismarck, North Dakota).
+Gall of the Hunkpapa and other representatives of the Hunkpapa, Blackfeet and Yankton Dakota, signed a form of the Treaty of Fort Laramie on July 2, 1868, at Fort Rice (near Bismarck, North Dakota).
 Sitting Bull did not agree to the treaty.
 He told the Jesuit missionary Pierre Jean De Smet, who sought him on behalf of the government: "I wish all to know that I do not propose to sell any part of my country."
 He continued his hit-and-run attacks on forts in the upper Missouri area throughout the late 1860s and early 1870s.

-The events of 1866–1868 mark a historically debated period of Sitting Bull's life.
+The events between 1866 and 1868 mark a historically debated period of Sitting Bull's life.
 According to historian Stanley Vestal, who conducted interviews with surviving Hunkpapa in 1930, Sitting Bull was made "Supreme Chief of the whole Sioux Nation" at this time.
-Later historians and ethnologists have refuted this concept of authority, as the Lakota society was highly decentralized.
-Lakota bands and their elders made individual decisions, including whether to wage war.
+Historians and ethnologists later refuted this, since Lakota society was highly decentralized.
+Lakota bands and their elders made individual decisions, including whether or not to wage war.